wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 ## Comparing two Dewey collections

 Comparing two Dewey collections is easily done by putting two one-by-one checkerboard dentographs beside each other.
 Next we will create the Toronto and San Francisco Public Libraries comparison shown in the Introduction.
-We already have `tpl.one.by.one.table` in memory, so we begin by generating the data from the `sfpl-ddc-call-numbers.txt` data file.
+We already have `tpl.one.by.one.table` in memory, so we begin by generating the data from the `sfpl-092.txt` data file.

-    $ ruby make-one-by-one-data.rb sfpl-ddc-call-numbers.txt > sfpl-one-by-one.txt
+    $ ruby make-one-by-one-data.rb sfpl-092.txt > sfpl-one-by-one.txt

 And then in R: